Modeling Nonlinear Control Systems via Koopman Control Family: Universal Forms and Subspace Invariance Proximity: Koopman Control Family and General Form for Finite-Dimensional Models

-Note that the identity above is \emph{exact} and general and can be utilized for all trajectories of~\eqref{eq:control-system}.
+Note that the identity above is \emph{exact} and general and can be utilized for all trajectories of~\eqref{eq:control-system}, \new{thus answering Problem~\ref{prob:statement}(a).
+Moreover, if we set the input equal to a constant for all time to generate a system without input, the equation above reduces to~\eqref{eq:multistep-Koopman-nocontrol} and Definition~\ref{def:KCF} will contain a single operator as in~\eqref{eq:Koopman-def}.
+This is in accordance with the requirement of Problem~\ref{prob:statement}(b).}

 Even though a KCF on an appropriate function space can completely capture the behavior of control system~\eqref{eq:control-system}, the infinite-dimensional nature of the function space $\Fc$ can make its implementation on digital computers impossible.
-To address this issue, we need finite-dimensional representations for KCF.
-A simple guiding observation in this regard is that if we have an exact finite-dimensional representation and fix the input to be constant, then the system is autonomous and the model should reduce to a linear finite-dimensional case similar to equation~\eqref{eq:Koopman-matrix-invariant}.
+To address this issue, we need finite-dimensional representations for KCF \new{as laid out in Problem~\ref{prob:statement}(c)}.
+A simple guiding observation in this regard is that if we have an exact finite-dimensional representation and fix the input to be constant, \new{then the reduced system will have the form~\eqref{eq:dynamical-sys}} and the model should reduce to a linear finite-dimensional case similar to equation~\eqref{eq:Koopman-matrix-invariant}.
 This leads us to the concept of common invariant subspaces under KCF.

 \begin{definition}\longthmtitle{Common Invariant Subspaces Under the Koopman Control Family} The space $\Lc \subseteq \Fc$ is a \textbf{common invariant subspace} under the KCF if $\Kc_{\bar{u}} f \in \Lc$, for all $\Kc_{\bar{u}} \in \{\Kc_{u^*}\}_{u^* \in \Uc}$ and all $f \in \Lc$. \oprocend \end{definition}